1. Why do you need to sell procurement value to the organization?

 In both the cases, there is a strong case to highlight the value of procurement function and elevate the function to a value-added partner rather than just a cost function whose job is to process purchase orders.

-2. How do you define procurement value?
+2. What is procurement value?

 Before you get into selling procurement value – we need to clearly define what value add procurement can provide for the organization.

-Higher the value proposition, the better procurement is perceived and you have the elusive “seat on the table”
+Higher the procurement value proposition, the better procurement is perceived and you have the elusive “seat on the table”

 Procurement value can be defined into 4 different areas